Broomball: Broomball shoes

 Shoes designed specifically for broomball are available for purchase, but only for games played on ice.
 The soles are designed to give players traction on the ice.

 Broomball balls

 In informal play, players can use any type of ball, though a soccer ball is usually used.
 In more formal play, two types of balls are manufactured for use.
 An outdoor ball is usually the color blue, while the indoor ball is the color orange.

 Broomball goal nets

 Broomball goal nets have a different shape than those used in ice hockey and ringette and are larger.

 Goaltender equipment

 Goaltenders generally wear a full face cage in addition to thick padding on the legs, thighs, chest and shoulders.
 Goaltenders are permitted to use a blocker, a specially designed rectangular glove attachment that is used to block shots.
 A blocker is similar to those used by ice hockey and ringette goalies.
-Goalie's must also wear a chest protector.
+Goalies must also wear a chest protector.